shoenisch/photon/docs/photon-admin-guide.md

 -   [Introduction](#introduction)
     -   [Examining the Packages in the SPECS Directory on Github](#examining-the-packages-in-the-specs-directory-on-github)
-    -   [Examining the Differences Between the Minimal Version and the Full Version](#examining-the-differences-between-the-minimal-version-and-the-full-version)
+    -   [Looking at the Differences Between the Minimal and the Full Version](#looking-at-the-differences-between-the-minimal-and-the-full-version)
     -   [The Root Account and the sudo and su Commands](#the-root-account-and-the-sudo-and-su-commands)
 -   [Quick Start](#quick-start)